-Depositary Receipts.
+Depositary Receipts Risk.
 The Fund may invest in depositary receipts.
-Depositary receipts include American Depositary Receipts ("ADRs").
+Depositary receipts include American Depositary Receipts ("ADRs") and, in addition to the risks involved with investing in foreign securities, carry additional risks.
 ADRs are U.S. dollar-denominated receipts representing shares of foreign-based corporations.
 ADRs are issued by U.S. banks or trust companies, and entitle the holder to all dividends and capital gains that are paid out on the underlying foreign shares.
 Investment in ADRs may be less liquid than the underlying shares in their primary trading market.